nlejeune/TreeTalk/1-application_requirements.md

 2. The programming language for the backend is Python
 3. The programming language for the frontend is Python with the streamlit framework
 4. The application will be deployed on Docker
+5. Configurations like API keys should be encrypted and persist when the container is restarted or upgraded

 ## 3. Backlog (Epics and User Stories)